Visiting Eastern Berlin

 It is hard to believe that just 28 years ago, this area formed part of one of the most iconic sites of the cold war.
 The Berlin Wall.

 Berlin Wall Memorial

-During our first trip to Berlin we visited the Berlin Wall memorial,.
-This is an interactive display providing an insight into the lives of those ‘beyond the wall” during the cold war years.
+During our first trip to Berlin we visited the Berlin Wall memorial.
+The interactive display gives an insight into the lives of those ‘beyond the wall” during the cold war years.

 Spanning one kilometre through the centre of Berlin, the memorial describes escape attempts made during the history of the Wall.

 Vertical metal rods mark out the original outer wall, constructed from August 1961.
 An interactive memorial provides a graphic history of “the Wall”, from its hasty construction to its eventual deconstruction in 1989.

 Initially the wall was a hastily erected barbed wire fence to prevent the escape of Eastern residents.
 The construction eventually evolved into two prefabricated concrete walls, separated by a floodlit “deathstrip”.
 Shoot to kill guards patrolled the strip, with guard dogs, minefields and booby traps.

 The nearby station became one of many “ghost stations”.
 These stations were sealed up to prevent escape by easterners, while western train travellers continued to ride express through the empty platforms.